AppCraft-LLC/pubg/README.md

 5. You can also edit other consts in the `config.js` to change the rules of the game, e.g. set `shuffleBrains` to `false` to start the game with your brain first, or change `maxAliveCreatures` to battle with less or more enemies at the same time.

-6. Try your skills fighting againts best brains.
-See [Leaderboard](http://appcraft.pro/pubg/docs/en/leaderboard.html) section of the [documentation](http://appcraft.pro/pubg/docs/en/index.html) for more details.

-7. Read [documentation](http://appcraft.pro/pubg/docs/en/index.html) to learn rules of the game, creatures specifications, examples and other details.
+6. Read [documentation](https://github.com/AppCraft-LLC/pubg/wiki) to learn rules of the game, creatures specifications, examples and other details.
 Good luck !)

 ## License

-PUBG is distributed under the [MIT license](http://appcraft.pro/pubg/docs/en/license.html).
+PUBG is distributed under the [MIT license](https://github.com/AppCraft-LLC/pubg/blob/master/LICENSE.md).